 FIG 6 CRNKL1 knockdown increases expression of Gag after acute HIV infection.
 (A) Knockdown of CRNKL1 expression by siRNAs.
 CRNKL1targeting siRNAs (Si.) and nontargeting control siRNAs (Ctr.) were cotransfected with myc-tagged CRNKL1 expression plasmids to test their efficacy and specificity.
 Exogenous CRNKL1 expression and endogenous α -tubulin expression in transfected 293T cells were monitored by anti-myc and anti- α -tubulin Western blot analyses, respectively.
 (B) Effect of CRNKL1 knockdown on Gag-BFP expression in transiently transfected cells.
 Targeting or nontargeting siRNAs were cotransfected with the HIV-dual-GT plasmid into 293T cells.
 Gag-BFP reporter expression was monitored by FACS analysis.
 (C) Effect of CRNKL1 knockdown on Gag-BFP expression in stably transduced cells.
-293T cells.
 293T cells stably transduced with HIV-dual-GT were transfected with the siRNAs and analyzed by flow cytometry.
 Shown are representative results from one experiment (left panel) and the percentage of BFP+ DsRed+ cells plotted from three independent experiments (right panel).
 (D) Effect of CRNKL1 knockdown on Gag expression in cells acutely infected with HIV-1.
-293T cells were transfected twice within 4 days with siRNAs and then infected with VSV-G-pseudotyped HIV-1 env mutants with (HIV.r-e-) or without (HIV.R+e-) inactivating mutations of Rev. A reporter virus expressing wild-type Gag (HIV.r-e-DSRed) and a lentiviral vector expressing GFP from an internal promoter (pWPXL) were also included.
-Gag, GFP, and α -tubulin expression was analyzed by Western blot image.
+293T cells were transfected twice within 4 days with siRNAs and then infected with VSV-G-pseudotyped HIV-1 env mutants with (HIV.r-e-) or without (HIV.R+e-) inactivating mutations of Rev. A reporter virus expressing wild-type Gag (HIV.r-e-DsRed) and a lentiviral vector expressing GFP from an internal promoter (pWPXL) were also included.
+Gag, GFP, and α -tubulin expression was analyzed by Western blotting using antibodies targeting the proteins indicated.
+The dotted line indicates excision of blank lanes from the Western blot image.
 (E) Effect of CRNKL1 knockdown on Gag expression in cells acutely infected with HIV-1 by flow cytometry.
 293T cells were infected with CRNKL1 targeting or nontargeting CRISPR lentivirus and VSV-G-pseudotyped HIV.r-e-.
-Gag expression was analyzed by western blot image.
-(E) Effect of CRNKL1 knockdown on Gag expression in cells acutely infected with HIV-1 by flow cytometry.
-293T cells were infected with CRNKL1 targeting or nontargetin these siRNAs targeting CRNKL1 with the HIV-dual-GT plasmid into 293T cells.
+Gag expression was analyzed on the single-cell level by intracellular staining for Gag and flow cytometry.

+these siRNAs targeting CRNKL1 with the HIV-dual-GT plasmid into 293T cells.
 However, by doing this, we could not observe a rise in the Gag-BFP reporter protein expression (Fig. 6B).
 In contrast, transfection of CRNKL1-targeting siRNAs into 293T cells stably transduced with the same HIV-dual-GT reporter virus revealed an 11.6-fold increase in the percentage of transduced cells expressing Gag-BFP (Fig. 6C).
-Given the complex and dynamic chromosomal architecture (69), the nuclear metabolism of mRNA expressed from a circular plasmid can differ from mRNA expressed from a proviral DNA integrated into a host chromosome.
+Given the complex and dynamic chromosomal architecture (69), the nuclear metabolism of mRNA expressed from a circular plasmid can differ from mRNA expressed from a provinal DNA integrated into a host chromosome.
 This may explain why the effect of CRNKL1 knockdown is detectable in transduced but not transfected cells.